Judgments on Canadian Wine

 Clark Day (Chef Clark Day) has run some of Kingston's best dining rooms including Clark's on King, Aqua Terra, and now the Bayview Farm Restaurant.

-Sara d'Amato is a Toronto-based wine consultant, sommelier, contributor to Vines magazine, and member of the Wine Writer's Circle of Canada who sits on the board of the Ontario Chapter of the Canadian Association of Professional Sommeliers.
-D'Amato is also a wine critic for Canada's largest wine blog, WineAlign.
+Sara d'Amato is a Toronto-based wine consultant, sommelier, and contributor to Vines magazine and the Wine Writer's Circle of Canada.
+She is also a critic for WineAlign.

-Konrad Ejbich is a founding member of the Wine Writers Circle of Canada and a well-known wine, food, and travel writer and broadcaster.
-Author of A Pocket Guide to Ontario Wines, Wineries, Vineyards & Vines, he is working on a new edition focusing on the province's single vineyards, the source of the best wines' unique flavours.
+Konrad Ejbich is a founding member of the Wine Writers Circle of Canada and a wine, food, and travel writer.
+He is the author of A Pocket Guide to Ontario Wines.

-Michael Pinkus is an award-winning wine columnist and blogger who served as the past-president of the Wine Writers Circle of Canada (2000-2015) and who created the Grape Guy Events app.
+Michael Pinkus is an award-winning wine columnist and blogger who served as past-president of the Wine Writers Circle of Canada and created the Grape Guy Events app.

-Kim (Dr. Kim Meathrel M.D.) is a local surgeon, a graduate of the University of California Davis winemakers program, Certified Sommelier by the Court of Master Sommeliers, and owner of Decantress Wine and Spirits Education.
+Kim (Dr. Kim Meathrel M.D.) is a local surgeon, a graduate of the University of California Davis winemakers program, Certified Sommelier, and owner of Decantress Wine and Spirits Education.

 Chris Whyman (Kingston Town Crier) has held his position since 1984 and is a three-time winner of the Town Crier World Championships.